orchetect/SettingsAccess/README.md

   ![No Dice](Images/no-dice.png)

 - This presents two major restrictions:
-  1. There is no way to detect when the user has clicked this button if additional code is desired to run before or after the opening of the `Settings` scene.
+  1. There is no simple way to detect when the user has clicked this button if additional code is desired to run before or after the opening of the `Settings` scene.
   2. There is **no** way to programmatically open the `Settings` scene.
+(Update: Xcode 16 adds support but it is still limited.)

 - These restrictions become problematic in many scenarios.
 Some examples that are currently impossible without **SettingsAccess**:
   - You are building a window-based `MenuBarExtra` and want to have a button that activates the app, opens `Settings`, and then also dismisses the window.